 Are the COVID-19 vaccines safe?

-The three vaccines that have been approved for emergency use have been shown to be safe and effective based on clinical trial data with tens of thousands of people of all races, ages and gender.
+The three vaccines that have been approved or approved for emergency use have been shown to be safe and effective based on clinical trial data with tens of thousands of people of all races, ages and gender.
 For more information about the safety of the vaccines, visit the CDC website.

 There is large amounts of data on the safety of vaccines and clinical data supporting the use of vaccines.
 As with any medication there is rigorous safety and clinical processes designed to ensure safety and effectiveness.
 Once a vaccine is approved there are continued clinical studies and other measures in place to monitor the safety and efficacy.

-The news of three vaccines is encouraging.
-It gives us another tool to fight COVID-19.
-The vaccines have been shown to be effective at preventing symptomatic COVID-19.
-There are a few differences between each vaccine at this time:
+All the current approved vaccines have been shown to be effective at preventing symptomatic COVID-19.
+There are a few differences between each vaccine at this time.

 - The second dose of the Pfizer-BioNTech COVID-19 vaccine is given 21 days after the first dose.